soer3n/yaho/README.md

 ## Roadmap

-- add assertions for tests; currently there are more or less only the normal cases covered by qa
+- add assertions for tests; currently there are more or less only the normal cases covered
 - handle func calls with context.Context if actually needed
 - add details to contribution guideline
 - implement web user interface  (start of [backend server implementation](pkg/api/) is already present))